JohnP55/spm-decomp-functionality/README.md

 To build this, download the SPM REL Loader and extract this repo in `spm-rel-loader\rel`, then build using the command `make us0`.
 This should produce a file named `spm.us0.rel`.
 Then, follow the instructions of the REL Loader.

 ## Credits
-Credits to Seeky for making the SPM REL Loader, and teaching me a lot of this stuff.
+Credits to PistonMiner, Zephiles and Seeky for making the SPM REL Loader, and Seeky for teaching me a lot of this stuff.